alnoki/AAAAAA/docs/references.rst

 #. :xref:`VS-Code`

-   * Preferred open-source environment for development
+   * Preferred open-source environment for software development, documentation, and testing
-   * Has a marketplace with community-developed extensions
+   * Has a marketplace with community-developed extensions developed by the open-source community

 #. :xref:`VS-Code-Python-tutorial`